 • Strict adherence to social distancing and personal hygiene

 • Employees encouraged to work with staggered work schedules, where practical

 • Prior to entering the establishment, staff and faculty are required to self-screen for symptoms

 • Individuals with COVID-19 symptoms required to stay home

-• As of 6/15/2021, there is no quarantine or test required for U.S. travelers.
-You can view the specific Travel Order here.
+• As of 7/27/2021, for U.S. travelers an advisory is in effect.
+You can view the specific Travel Advisory here.

 • For additional details, see the Illinois Department of Public Health Restore Illinois Plan.